Multi-head self-attention

 Earlier we have seen examples with the token bear

 being in multiple grammatical patterns that also influence its meaning.
-To capture such multiplicity we can use multiple attention heads where each attention head learns a different pattern such as the three shown in figure below.
+For example, we have seen the subject-verb-object pattern and the subject-verb-adjective-subject pattern.
+To capture such multiplicities we can use multiple attention heads where each attention head learns a different pattern such as the three shown in figure below.

 Think of the multiple heads in transformer architectures to be analogous to the multiple filters we use in CNNs.